 Showcasing the best emerging talents from Sweden, Denmark, Norway, Iceland and Finland, ‘Ja Ja Ja’ has become an established cultural beacon for the Nordic region and in a totally packed out venue, the beautiful and the bearded mingled alongside musical figures from different generations.
-The legendary RUSTY EGAN could be spotted chatting with up-and-coming electro chanteuse KARIN PARK while also in attendance were Bas Productions’ Deb Danahay and TENEK’s Pete Steer.
+The legendary Rusty Egan could be also spotted chatting with up-and-coming electro chanteuse Karin Park.

 The evening began with indie popsters HIGHASAKITE, notable for their use of zither in their textural soundboard by vocalist Ingrid Helene Havik.
 While veering more on the organic spectrum, they have that common thread with many Scandinavian acts of chilly melancholy and a knack for melody plus that dash of Arctic Circle oddness.

-On the left is Jori Hulkkonen, the ace music producer who has collaborated with JOHN FOXX but found Top30 fame as part of TIGA & ZYNHTHERIUS with an electroclash cover of ‘Sunglasses At Night’.
+SIN COS TAN bring the Finnish weather with them and are dressed appropriately for the conditions.
+Despite being a new act by definition, the pair are actually experienced hands.
+On the left is Jori Hulkkonen, the ace music producer who has collaborated with John Foxx but found Top30 fame as part of TIGA & ZYNHTHERIUS with an electroclash cover of ‘Sunglasses At Night’.

 On the right meanwhile is Juho Paalosmaa, lead vocalist with VILLA NAH who supported OMD and produced an album of superbly crystalline pop entitled ‘Origin’.
-It was The Electricity Club’s favourite long player of 2010.
+It was ELECTRICITYCLUB.CO.UK’s favourite long player of 2010.
 Although Hulkkonen was VILLA NAH’s co-producer on ‘Origin’, SIN COS TAN are somewhat different with indie, lounge and R’n’B influences on the table alongside the usual synthpop and dance colours.

 For the live showcase however, the audience gets a bias towards the latter, melodic hooks blending with the danceable drum machines and grainy string samples that are very much a Hulkkonen trademark.
 ‘Sooner Than Now’ acts as a funereal introduction before ‘Bittersweet’ opens out with more conventional instrumentation alongside the synths.